SHarshitha7/MarketDataSimulator/README.md

 ## Overview
 This project simulates stock market data and publishes it to a Kafka topic.
 It includes market data such as stock tickers, bid price, ask price, last trade price, trading volume, and timestamps.
 The producer sends this simulated data every 2 seconds to the Kafka topic equity_market_data.

+In this project, you will find three different types of microservices.

+1. MarketDataSimulator
+2. DataConsumer
+3. DataReader

 ## Installation
 ``````````````````````````````````````````````````````````````````````````````````
 Install Dependencies: